nelsonic1/duckdb-dbt/README.md

 ## dbt Test Storage
 dbt test results are stored in duckdb via configs in `dbt_project.yml`

+## SQLFluff Linting
+This project makes use of SQLFluff linting to validate code-consistency.
+There is a Github Actions workflow setup that will automatically look for changed files in the dbt/models/ directory and automatically run SQLFLuff if necessary.

+See: `./github/workflows/ci.yml`

 ## Setup
 **Set up a python virtual environment.
 From the root:**
 `python -m venv .venv`